-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-10.3 If water is re-used, SOPs address antimicrobial treatment.
-R • Operation's water use SOPs require re- used water to be treated using an approved antimicrobial to prevent it from becoming a source of contamination, according to prevailing regulation or industry specific standards for the commodity.
-Auditor reviews water use SOP for completeness, and observes water treatment records for adequacy and consistency of treatment.
-Operation discontinues using re-used water that is not treated sufficiently to prevent contamination of the produce.
-Retraining is performed and documented.
-Affected product is evaluated for potential contamination and disposition.
-F-10.4 Water use SOPs address condition and maintenance of water-delivery system.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-9.5 Water use SOPs address condition and maintenance of water-delivery system.
 R • The water-delivery system shall be maintained so as not to serve as a source of contamination of produce, water supplies or equipment with pathogens, or to create an unsanitary condition.
 Auditor reviews the SOP for inclusion of condition and maintenance of water- delivery system, and observes maintenance records for evidence of compliance.
 Operation revises SOP and implements maintenance procedures.
-F-10.5 If applicable to the specific commodity, water use SOPs address control of wash water temperature.
-R For produce demonstrated as being susceptible to microbial infiltration from wash water, wash water temperature differentials during immersion shall be considered.
-If applicable to the commodity being washed, auditor reviews the SOP for inclusion of water temperature control, and observes monitoring records for evidence of compliance.
+F-9.6 If applicable to the specific commodity, water use SOPs address control of wash water temperature.
+R For produce demonstrated as being susceptible to microbial infiltration from wash water, wash water temperature differentials during immersion shall be controlled in accordance with current industry standards or prevailing regulations.
+If applicable to the commodity being immersed, auditor reviews the SOP for inclusion of water temperature control, and observes monitoring records for evidence of compliance.
 Operation revises SOP to address and control wash water temperature.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-11.1 Operation has written policy regarding storage of harvesting containers.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-10.1 Operation has written policy regarding storage of harvesting containers.
 WP Harvesting containers shall be stored in a manner so as not to serve as a source of contamination to the extent feasible and appropriate.
-Auditor observes whether Operation has a policy regarding storage of harvesting containers used in the field.
+Auditor observes whether operation has a policy regarding storage of harvesting containers used in the field.
 Auditor observes current practices for compliance with policy.
 Operation develops the policy.
 Retraining is performed and documented.
-F-11.2 Operation has written policy regarding inspection of food contact containers prior to use.
-WP Food-contact totes, bins, packing materials, other harvest containers, and pallets shall be visually inspected, clean, intact and free of any foreign materials prior to use.
+F-10.2 Operation has written policy regarding inspection of food contact containers prior to use.
+WP Food-contact totes, bins, packing and packaging materials, other harvest containers, and pallets shall be visually inspected, clean, intact, and free of any foreign materials prior to use.
 Containers shall be sufficiently maintained so as not to become a source of contamination.
-Auditor observes whether Operation has a policy regarding inspection of food contact containers and observes current practices for compliance with policy.
+Auditor observes whether operation has a policy regarding inspection of food contact containers and observes current practices for compliance with policy.
 Operation develops the policy.
 Retraining is performed and documented.
-F-11.3 Operation has written policy regarding acceptable harvesting containers.
+F-10.3 Operation has written policy regarding acceptable harvesting containers.
 WP The types and construction of harvest containers and packing materials shall be appropriate to the commodity being harvested and suited for their intended purpose.
-Auditor observes whether Operation has a policy regarding what types of containers and packing materials are acceptable for use during harvest, and observes current practices for compliance with the policy.
+Auditor observes whether operation has a policy regarding what types of containers and packing materials are acceptable for use during harvest, and observes current practices for compliance with the policy.
 Operation develops the policy.
 Retraining is performed and documented.

-F-11: Containers, Bins and Packaging Materials
+F-10: Containers, Bins and Packaging Materials

-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 55 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 60 of 181

-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-11.4 Operation has written policy prohibiting use of harvest containers for non- harvest purposes.
-WP • Food-contact totes, bins and other harvest containers designated for harvesting shall not be used for other purposes unless clearly marked or labeled for that purpose.
-Auditor observes whether Operation has a policy prohibiting use of harvest containers for other uses unless otherwise labeled, and observes current practices for compliance with the policy.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-10.4 Operation has written policy prohibiting use of harvest containers for non- harvest purposes.
+WP • Food-contact totes, bins packing and packaging materials and harvest containers designated for harvesting shall not be used for other purposes unless clearly marked or labeled for that purpose.
+Auditor observes whether operation has a policy prohibiting use of harvest containers for other uses unless otherwise labeled, and observes current practices for compliance with the policy.
 Operation develops the policy.
 Retraining is performed and documented.

-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 56 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 61 of 181

-F-12: Field Packaging and Handling
+F-11: Field Packaging and Handling